-Seven (7) stations (S-A, S-B, S-D, S-E, S-F, S-G, S-J) were sampled in two (2) groups alternating weekly.
-A tabular and graphic summary of the weekly test results for 2023 can be found in Appendix B. Of these stations, two (2) stations (S-B and S-E) were also sampled quarterly for disinfection by-products and pH.
+Seven (7) stations (S-A, S-B, S-D, S-E, S-F, S-G, S-J) were sampled fortnightly.
+Summary results are displayed in Table 6.
+A graphic summary of the fortnightly test results for 2024 can be found in Appendix B. Of these stations, two (2) stations (S-B and S-E) were also sampled quarterly for disinfection by-products and pH.
 Results are displayed in Table 8.